etingof/snmpsim/docs/source/documentation/command-line-options.rst

 **--args-from-file**
 ++++++++++++++++++++

-All command-line options to *snmpsimd.py* could be stored in a file and passes through this option.
+All command-line options to *snmpsim-command-responder* could be stored in a file and passes through this option.
 File could be easier to manage, and does not impose any limit on the length of the command line.

 **--transport-id-offset**
 +++++++++++++++++++++++++